ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 }
 ```

 Ok, we are almost ready to publish our first version.
-We already installed an ipfs node, but just so you know, ipscend comes with batteries included!
-If you're for sure using `ipscend`, you don't need to install IPFS as a separate step, simply do `ipscend ipfs start`:
+Although we already installed an ipfs node, ipscend comes with batteries included: if you're using `ipscend`, you don't need to install IPFS as a separate step.
+Simply run `ipscend ipfs start`:

 ```sh
 > ipscend ipfs start